betterscientificsoftware/bssw.io/Events/2021-05-US-RSEWorkshop.md

 Event Date | May 24, 2021 & May 27, 2021  1-4pm ET/12-3pm CT/10am-1pm PT
 Website | https://us-rse.org/2021-04-14-virtual-workshop-announcement/
 Submission Deadline | May 3, 2021, 11:59 ET.
 Please see event website for deadline updates.

-The 2021 US-RSE Virtual Workshop will be held on two non-consecutive half days: May 24 and 27, 2021, 1-4pm ET/12-3pm CT/10am-1pm PT.
+The theme of the 2021 US-RSE Virtual Workshop is “A Path forward for Research Software Engineers.”
+It will be held  on two non-consecutive half days: May 24 and 27, 2021 from 1-4pm ET/12-3pm CT/10am-1pm PT on both dates.

-The theme of the workshop is “A Path forward for Research Software Engineers.”
 The workshop will feature talks, community events, and working group sessions.
 It will be held via Zoom and some parts, such as the talks, will be recorded and available after the workshop via the US-RSE YouTube channel.
 The workshop will be free but registration will be required.

 Instructions for both proposals to present at the workshop and applications to be a reviewer can be found on the website.